Dance of The Blue Blanket

 Little Nadia stood at the edge of the Circle.
 She watched with awe as the dancers passed by her dressed in their beautiful clothing.
 She listened intently to the drum, her knees dipping with the beat and Nadia knew she wanted to dance.
 But there were so many kinds of dances going on.
 She watched the men; then the women.
 She lifted one foot, then the other, puzzled about just what she should do with her feet.

 Nadia felt a tap on her shoulder.
-Looking up she saw a smiling woman dressed in beautiful clothing holding out her hand toward Nadia.
+Looking up she saw a smiling woman holding out her hand toward Nadia.
 Nadia hesitated and glanced at her grandmother for approval.
 Grandmother's eyes smiled, "Yes."

 So Nadia accepted the hand of the stranger and together they danced and danced around the Circle.
 After a while, Nadia began to dance on her own.
 As Grandmother watched, Nadia started to twirl and whirl holding her arms up high in the air in imitation of the lovely fancy shawl dancers.